 Why we love it:

-- The game pushes students to form their critical opinion and brainstorm the reasoning behind it, rather than being in the "grey" area.
+- The game pushes students to form their critical opinion and brainstorm the reasoning behind it.

 Given the scenario that all the students are stranded on a deserted island, what are the three items they would bring on and why?
 In this activity, let the students submit their choices and reasoning then vote for the statements which make the most sense.
 This is a great, remote-friendly game for teams to play together and share their opinions.